qbead/qbeadWebsite/content/book/book.md

 1. [Getting to Know Your SpinWheel](/intro): Before you download the software for programming your SpinWheel, try out this page to get your first taste of how to control the SpinWheel's LEDs.
 2. [Initial Setup Guide](/quickstart): This is where we explain how to set up your SpinWheel, download the Arduino software and provide essential information for the rest of the adventures.
-3. [Basic Structure of a Program](/basics): Here we provide introductory information on the structure of programs that will help you jump into the intro adventures, particularly if you have never coded before.
-As you try the other adventures, refer back to this material and the linked pages again and see what more you understand with the new knowledge of programming you have gained.

 ## Intro Adventures